 Mention is similar to Google Alerts, but it also monitors fast-changing social networks such as Twitter, LinkedIn, and Reddit.
 This content can be missed by Google Alerts, but often contains the juiciest information.

 Setting up both services takes less than a minute.
 The frequency that you receive their emails is up to you, but once daily should do the trick.
 Be sure to include your brand name in your alerts, as well as any other names or terms associated with your business.

 Step 2: Keep Track And Respond When Appropriate

 Make sure you read every alert email so that you don’t miss anything important.
 Log any useful feedback for future planning (even if you don’t like what you see).

 Awareness of online brand sentiment is vital.
 If you don’t have branded social media accounts yet, you can still respond to some types of online discussion of your business.
-Great ways to to do this include commenting on blog posts, emailing the post’s author, or responding to problematic reviews.
+Great ways to do this include commenting on blog posts, emailing the post’s author, or responding to problematic reviews.

 Step 3: Make Sure People Can Contact You.

-Lastly, make sure people have way to contact you online – a simple contact form on your website should do the trick.
+Lastly, make sure people have a way to contact you online – a simple contact form on your website should do the trick.
 (If you don’t have a website yet, ask me about other options).

 You may not be in a situation yet to lead the conversation yourself, but you must still set up alerts to track what people are saying about you online.
-This data will be a huge help in identifying problems, planning future marketing strategy, and allowing you to inject your own voice into the conversation as necessary.
+This data will be a huge help in identifying problems, planning future marketing strategies, and allowing you to inject your own voice into the conversation as necessary.

 Setting up alerts to monitor your business on social media and the web takes less than five minutes.